micka-coder/talmedia/tanakh/genesis/tanakh-genesis-chapter-42-rashi_en.md

 <b>No my master.</b> Do not say this, rather “Your servants have come to buy food.”

 ### passuk 11
-<b>We are all the sons of one man.</b> There was a spark of the Holy Spirit in them, and they included him [Yossef] with them, for he, too, was son of their father.
+<b>We are all the sons of one man.</b> There was a spark of the Holy Spirit in them, and they included him [Yoseif] with them, for he, too, was son of their father.
 <b>Honest.</b> [Meaning:] truthful, as in: “You have spoken truthfully,” [or] “The daughters of Tzelofchad speak rightly,” [or] “His anger is untruthful arrogance.”

 ### passuk 12